yne/dzr/README.md

 ![dzr logo](.github/.logo.svg)

-# DZR: Stream from SHell
+# DZR: Deezer from shell

 > ⚠️ For [legal reasons](https://github.com/github/dmca/blob/master/2021/02/2021-02-10-deezer.md), dzr does not come with any [track decryption key](https://github.com/yne/dzr/wiki) and so, does not work "out of the box"